paulosuzart/paulosuzart.github.io/_posts/2018-08-08-jooby-rx-java-hystrix.md

 Using `env.lifeCycle` to handle service instantiation/register allows use to use `@PostConstruct` and `@PreDestroy` in our services.

+There is a custom error handling here.
+In case of failures (see below), the hystrix command will fallback to an empty `Observable` and if all requests to our weather data provide fails, there will be nothing to compute.
+In this case a `IllegalArgumentException` by the average double operator.

 To bind everything together our jooby application is super simple.
 It registers the [Rx](https://jooby.org/doc/rxjava/) module, the [Jackson](https://jooby.org/doc/jackson/) module and finally our own module.

 ```java